drowrin/orpheus/content/posts/finally-playing-mass-effect/mass-effect-2.md

 could see it working a bit less well if you leaned Paragon in the first game though.

-The system at the end for making a big assult with your whole crew involved was very cool.
+The system at the end for making a big assault with your whole crew involved was very cool.
 I had really grown to like all the characters, so being forced to choose people to put into various jobs with different levels of risk was very effective.
 I also enjoyed feeling rewarded for understanding the strengths of my